kelsie-c/01-HTML-Git-CSS-Homework/README.md

 This homework assignment involves accessibility and refactoring code.
 In this homework, a marketing agency has hired me to refactor an existing site to make it more accessible.

+To see each commit, please view the 01-HTML-Git-CSS-02 foler in [my homework repo](https://github.com/kelsie-c/homework)

 ## User Story

 ```